leesolway/aa-opcalendar/README.md

 Name | Description | Default
  --- | --- | ---
-OPCALENDAR_NOTIFY_IMPORTS | Wheter to send out discord notifications for ingame and public NPSI events | True
+OPCALENDAR_NOTIFY_IMPORTS | Wheter to send out discord notifications for ingame and public NPSI events | True OPCALENDAR_DISPLAY_STRUCTURETIMERS | whether we should inculde timers from the structuretimers plugin in the calendar | False OPCALENDAR_DISCORD_OPS_DISPLAY_EXTERNAL | whether we display external hosts such as ingame hosts in the discord ops command filters | False

 ## Setup
 Before you are able to create new events on the front end you will need to setup the needed categories and visibility filters for your events.